Spherical Knot Mosaics

 \section{Introduction}

-A \textit{tame topological knot}, which we will refer to as a {\em knot} or {\em classical knot} throughout this paper, is a topological embedding of $S^1$ into $S^3$ modulo the equivalence relation of smooth ambient isotopies.
-Given a representation of $K$, we can study $K$ by considering a two dimensional regular projection called a \textit{knot diagram} where the only singularities allowed are transverse double crossings and each singularity denotes an over and under arc structure.
-These diagrams give rise to several knot invariants such as crossing number.

-Knot mosaics impose further restrictions on these knot diagrams by having one represent a knot diagram using eleven $1 \times 1$ mosaic tiles on an $n \times n$ grid.
-This additional structure allows one to define additional knot invariants such as the mosaic number.
-We discuss more of this background in Section \ref{preliminaries}.
+A \textit{tame topological knot}, which we will refer to as a {\em knot} or {\em classical knot} throughout this paper, is a topological embedding of $S^1$ into $S^3$ which is ambient isotopic to a polygonal or smooth embedding of $S^1$ into $S^3$.
+Knots can be studied using knot diagrams.
+Knot mosaics which we will sometimes refer to as {\em classical knot mosaics} impose further restrictions on knot diagrams by having one represent a knot diagram using eleven $1 \times 1$ mosaic tiles on an $n \times n$ grid.
+This additional structure allows one to define knot invariants such as the mosaic number.
+We discuss this background with greater detail in \autoref{preliminaries}.

-In Section \ref{spherical} we extend the notion of knot mosaics by introducing \textit{spherical knot mosaics} where one considers a knot projected on $S^2 \subset \mathbb{R}^3$ which we represent as the boundary of a cube with side length $n$ embedded as $[0,n]\times[0,n]\times[0,n] \subset \mathbb{R}^3$ where each face is an $n \times n$ grid tiled by $1 \times 1$ mosaic tiles and the edges of the cube connect adjacent faces.
-We then define the planar representation of a spherical knot mosaic which makes this an easier object to study and show examples of these for each of the first 35 unoriented prime knots in \autoref{app:planar}.
+In \autoref{spherical} we extend the notion of knot mosaics by introducing \textit{spherical knot mosaics} where one considers a knot projected on $S^2 \subset \mathbb{R}^3$ which we represent as the boundary of a cube of side length $n$ where each face is an $n \times n$ grid tiled by $1 \times 1$ mosaic tiles and faces connect across adjacent edges.
+We also define the {\em planar representation} of a spherical knot mosaic making this an easier object to study.
+Examples of planar representations for each of the first 35 unoriented prime knots can be found in \autoref{app:planar}.

-In Section \ref{invariants} we introduce several novel knot invariants using spherical knot mosaics and show examples where spherical knot mosaic invariants are stronger than classical knot mosaic invariants.
-In Section \ref{bounds} we show several bounds on our spherical knot mosaic invariants involving classical knot invariants.
+In \autoref{invariants} we introduce several novel knot invariants using spherical knot mosaics and show examples where spherical knot mosaic invariants are stronger than classical knot mosaic invariants.
+In \autoref{bounds} we show several bounds on our spherical knot mosaic invariants involving classical knot invariants.
 In particular, we prove the following theorems: